07HaleemaZehera/Haleema_Fashions_Ecommerce/README.md

-## Haleema Fashions
+## Haleema Fashions👗👚👚

 <table>
 <tr>
 <td>
-I Haleema Zehera from the Masai Web-14 batch who worked on selt built ecommerce website as part of our  placements preparation.
+I 😎Haleema Zehera from the Masai Web-14 batch who worked on self🤟 built ecommerce website as part of our  placements preparation.
 As it was a individual , I was given a project to built self ecommerce website.
 My project demonstrates a basic flow of an e-commerce page, where a customer can view and filter products, add their product to a cart and place his or her happy order.
 </td>
 </tr>